GoogleCloudPlatform/terraform-google-cloud-functions/examples/secure_cloud_function_bigquery_trigger/README.md

 ```

 * Go to the [Cloud Function console](https://console.cloud.google.com/functions)
-* Select your project and Cloud Function
+* Select your Serverless project and Cloud Function
 * Go to logs
 * When the insert is done, you can see the logs with the buckets and regions at your Serverless Project Cloud Function Logs.